 Numbers may be repeated in a page range.

-A page range may be optionally appended with :even or :odd to indicate only the even or odd pages in the given range.
+to indicate only the even or odd pages in the given range.

 Note that even and odd refer to the positions within the specified, range, not whether the original number is even or odd.